seekrcentral/seekrtools/README.md

 ### Install Seekrtools
-If you are using Conda (recommended) with SEEKR, make sure that the environment is activated before executing the following steps to install Seekrtools:
+If you are using Mamba/Conda (recommended) with SEEKR, make sure that the environment is activated before executing the following steps to install
+Seekrtools:

 ```
 git clone https://github.com/seekrcentral/seekrtools.git